 2018 turned out to be a really bad year for Hindi Cinema.
 While every year features a truck-load of crap, 2018 will be especially known for celebrating mediocrity.
 To me, there was only one film that really managed to surpass expectations and remain memorable.
 Bollywood Movies in 2018 were so overtly bad that everyone had to seek getaway in indie film.
-However, the Best Hindi Films 2018 sadly didn’t even get out via the responsible indie-circuit.
+However, the Best Hindi Films of 2018 sadly didn’t even get out via the responsible indie-circuit.
 It didn’t work its magic and produce something as exceptional as the top three picks from 2017.
 I did not just struggle to keep up with the films produced but even tried more than I should to like them.

 Before getting into the count I’d like to point out three films that could have slipped into the list but didn’t for some reason or the other.
 One of those was the Netflix Original “Love Per Square Foot” – A modern-day rom-com that mostly worked because it knew that everyone eventually searches for a home – be it in a person or a place.
 Also missing the list is the Netflix Anthology “Lust Stories” which was two stories short of being a great film (go figure yourself which two am talking about).
 And Vikramaditya Motwane’s pretty down-to-earth vigilante drama “Bhavesh Joshi Superhero,” which was somehow botched down by inconsistent writing, lack of character depth and conventional cut-out villains.
 This comprehensive list only includes those films that I think managed to tick at least a couple of boxes when it comes to being a good film.